hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 Ensure Node.js and TypeScript are installed.

 ## Files
-rice_cooker.ts: Contains the TypeScript code for the rice cooker program.
+index.ts: Contains the TypeScript code for the rice cooker program.
 Usage
 To run the program:

 bash

-npx ts-node rice_cooker.ts
+npx ts-node index.ts
 Linter Installation (eslint)
 To install ESLint for TypeScript: